Ceylane Meyers-Ruff

 “I don’t just believe in inclusion, I believe very strongly that everyone has abilities, gifts and talents that, when shared, can benefit everyone in society.
 Special Olympics creates opportunities for differently-abled athletes to show the world that they are just like everyone else and that they have something to contribute.”

 Ceylane Meyers-Ruff has over 30 years of management, leadership development, advocacy and legislative experience.
-She is currently Deputy Commissioner at the New York State Education Department- Office of Special Education and Adult Career and Continuing Educational Services.
-Ceylane oversees four program areas: Special Education, Adult Education, Vocational Rehabilitation, High School Equivalency, and the Bureau of Proprietary Schools.
+She is currently Senior Deputy Commissioner for Education Policy at the New York State Education Department.
+In this role, Ceylane oversees the Office of P-12 Education and the Office of Higher Education.
+Within this position Ceylane serves as a member of the Commissioner’s Leadership Team and provides guidance, analysis, and direction in achieving the strategic goals of the State Education Department.

 Prior to working for the State Education Department, Ceylane worked at the Office for People With Developmental Disabilities (OPWDD) where she worked in numerous legislative and programmatic capacities to increase employment opportunities for individuals with disabilities.